 Class 8 constitutes various loans by unit holders to the Debtor.
-These include a note payable to Robert Plendl in the amount of \$120,000.00; a note payable to Greg Popkes in the amount of \$370,000.00; a note payable to David Hoffman in the amount of \$383,763.87; and a note payable to Fischer Brothers in the amount of \$550,000.00.
+These include a note payable to Robert Plendl in the amount of \$120,000.00; a note payable to Greg Popkes in the amount of \$370,000.00; and a note payable to David Hoffman in the amount of \$383,763.87.

 Within fifteen (15) days of the Effective Date of the Plan, the balance on each of the loans in this class shall be converted to equity in the Reorganized Debtor.
-Such equity conversion shall be as follows: Within fifteen (15) days of the Effective Date of the Plan, the Allowed Secured Claim of FWS shall be converted in its entirety to equity in the Reorganized Debtor.
-Specifically Robert Plendl shall receive 120 Class A Units of the Reorganized Debtor in exchange for the conversion of his Allowed Secured Claim into equity of the Reorganized Debtor; Greg Popkes shall receive 370 Class A Units of the Reorganized Debtor; Dave Hoffman shall receive 383.8 Class A Units of the Reorganized Debtor in exchange for the conversion of his Allowed Secured Claim into equity of the Reorganized Debtor; and Fischer Brothers shall receive 550 Class A Units of the Reorganized Debtor in exchange for the conversion of his Allowed Secured Claim into equity of the Reorganized Debtor; and Fischer Brothers shall receive 550 Class A Units of the Reorganized Debtor in exchange for the conversion of his Allowed Secured Claim into equity of the Reorganized Debtor; and Fischer Brothers shall receive 550 Class A Units of the Reorganized Debtor in exchange for the conversion of his Allowed Secured Claim into equity of the Reorganized Debtor; and Fischer Brothers shall receive 550 Class A Units of the Reorganized Debtor in exchange for the conversion of his Allowed Secured Claim into equity of the Reorganized Debtor.
+Such equity conversion shall be as follows: Robert Plendl shall receive 120 Class A Units of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor; Greg Popkes shall receive 370 Class A Units of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor; and Dave Hoffman shall receive 384 Class A Units of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor; and Dave Hoffman shall receive 384 Class A Units of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor in exchange for the conversion of his Allowed Claim into equity of the Reorganized Debtor.